 Why not have fun with a music theme?
 A lot of teenage boys are into music.
 You can use their instrument collection as accessories.

 Take that bass guitar and add it to the decor on the wall for a rock and roll feel.
-When your son’s ready to play a few songs he can easily take it down and start jamming.
+When your teen boy is ready to play a few songs he can easily take it down and start jamming.

-Hang up your son’s ever growing collection of electric guitars.
+Hang up the ever growing collection of electric guitars of your teen boy.
 They’ll make a cool and bold statement on the wall.
 Let him hang up posters of his favorite bands.

 Go Down With an Industrial Bedroom

-Keep things simple with a basic industrial style for your son’s bedroom.
+Keep things simple with a basic industrial style for the bedroom of your teenage boy.
 It fits the needs of young teens and older ones.
-Your son will appreciate the masculine vibe it brings to the room.
+Your teen boy will appreciate the masculine vibe it brings to the room.

 Add industrial elements to play into the room’s character.
 Black steel and wood are wonderful materials to use for this type of style.
 Plus, it’s easy on the wallet.

 So, there you have it.
-These are 20 teen boy bedroom ideas that can help your son elevate his room.
+These are 20 teen boy bedroom ideas that can help your teen boy elevate his room.

 Get him involved in the process as much as you can so he feels that his room is a true expression of who he is.
-Keep things simple.
+Keep things simple with the teen boy bedroom ideas.
 Buy pieces that are easy to exchange so his room can change as quickly as his mood.

-Have fun playing with different design ideas and styles based on your budget and your son’s needs.
-Get it right and you’ll give your son a haven he can feel proud to show off to his friends.
+Have fun playing with different teen boy bedroom ideas and styles based on your budget and the needs of your teen boy.
+Get it right and you’ll give your teen boy a haven he can feel proud to show off to his friends.